- General Information

 The Daily Planet Café is operating with special efforts in place to protect the health and safety of patrons.
 Indoor and outdoor patio seating is set up with social distancing in place, and the Café is also offering online ordering at thedailyplanetcafe.com with curbside pickup.
 Hours of operation are Tuesday–Friday, 8am–4pm; Saturday, 9am–4pm and Sunday, 10am–4pm.
 A reservation is not required to make a purchase at the Café.
 The Acro Café will be closed during this initial phase.

 Is the Museum store open?

-The Museum Store in the Nature Exploration Center is open from 11am–4pm, Tuesday–Saturday at limited capacity to encourage social distancing.
+The Museum Store in the Nature Exploration Center is open 11am–4pm, Tuesday–Sunday and the Center Store in the Nature Research Center is open 11am–4pm, Thursday–Sunday at limited capacity to encourage social distancing.
 Please visit our new online store.
 Shipping and curbside pickup are now available.
 Museum Members save 10%.
-The Center Store on the first floor of the NRC is temporarily closed.

 Are masks required?

 Proper face coverings are required at this time for staff and visitors (age 5 and up), per Gov. Cooper’s Executive Order 163.
 Wear a mask to keep those near you safe.
 This simple act is an important gesture of kindness and respect and can help save lives by reducing the spread of COVID-19 in our community.
 (Exceptions are provided for health or religious reasons)